 When can I have my second vaccination?

-Second doses will be arranged no later than 12 weeks after the first dose and you will be contacted when it is your turn to book.
+You will be contacted, generally by phone call or by text, when it is your turn to book.
 Exceptions can be made for patients who are about to start or are receiving chemotherapy treatment.
 In this instance please contact your GP to arrange.